shekharbiswas/Tesla-Stock-Analysis/Article.md

 Well let's get into what happened in Netherlands in that time frame.

-In 2018, Dutch government announced 4% **benefit-in-kind (BiK) tax on all-electric cars.**.
+In 2018, Dutch government announced **4% benefit-in-kind (BiK) tax** on all-electric cars.

 And in 2018, there was no limit on car price.
 So,you get the benefit even if the car costs 100K.
 If you have to pay a tax of 4% instead of 22%, it is no wonder a huge attraction for masses which showed the result.

-However, as we can see below, the plan is to increase it to 8% till 50Kin 2020 and 12% in 2021.
+However, as we can see below, the plan is to increase it to 8% till 50K in 2020 and 12% in 2021.

 * 2018: 4%